GensaGames/Dashcam-Speed-Detection/README.md

 <br/> <br/>

 Most useful information, it's changes speed over time.
-You can see, where speed changes very swift, and we can use it for tracking anomaly detection for next validation phase (when ever your predictions meet near to unexpected result).
+You can see, where speed changes very swift, and we can use it for tracking anomaly detection for the next validation phase (when ever your predictions meet near to unexpected result).